chrislovecnm/generator-go-lang/templates/_README.md

 # <%= appName %>

-A golang app created with `yo golang`.
+A golang app created with `yo go-lang`.

 ## Getting Started